-The Company may suffer a reduction in the value of its Scheme Property due to dealing costs incurred when buying and selling investments.
+A Sub-fund may suffer a reduction in the value of its Scheme Property due to dealing costs incurred when buying and selling investments.
 To offset this dilution effect the ACD may require the payment of a dilution levy in addition to the price of Shares when bought or as a deduction when sold.